OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

 Follow these steps for a new or existing project to configure it to use a shared runtime.
 These steps assume you have generated your project using the [Yeoman generator for Office Add-ins](yeoman-generator-overview.md).

-1. Start Visual Studio Code and open the Excel or PowerPoint add-in project you generated.
+1. Start Visual Studio Code and open your add-in project.
 1. Open the **manifest.xml** file.
-1. If you generated an Excel add-in, update the requirements section to use the [shared runtime](/javascript/api/requirement-sets/common/shared-runtime-requirement-sets) instead of the custom function runtime.
+1. If you generated an Excel add-in with custom functions, update the requirements section to use the [shared runtime](/javascript/api/requirement-sets/common/shared-runtime-requirement-sets) instead of the custom function runtime.
 The XML should appear as follows.

     ```xml
     <Hosts>